 Advances in medical imaging are central to research efforts across disciplines, and our newly established Clinical Imaging Research Program (CIRP) strives to be at the forefront of these advances.
 The program brings together expertise in cutting-edge clinical imaging and in medical specialties such as neuroscience, oncology, and cardiovascular health.
 The CIRP will help to coordinate collaborations between scientists performing fundamental imaging research at the University of Illinois and Carle physician-scientists with state-of-the-art clinical imaging systems.
 These synergies will help to advance CIRP's mission of developing novel imaging techniques to solve real clinical challenges for our patients.

-Carle Cancer Center, a designated National Cancer Institute community oncology research program, is the premier cancer treatment and support center in east central Illinois, offering the most advanced resources to help patients fight cancer.
+Carle Cancer Institute, a designated National Cancer Institute community oncology research program, is the premier cancer treatment and support center in east central Illinois, offering the most advanced resources to help patients fight cancer.
 With the area's largest and most specialized team of fellowship-trained oncologists, surgeons and staff, patients have access to an expert team dedicated to providing state-of-the-art diagnosis, treatment and prevention.
-Carle Cancer Center is committed to providing comprehensive care by offering eight support groups, genetic and nutrition counseling, nurse navigator services and more.
+Carle Cancer Institute is committed to providing comprehensive care by offering eight support groups, genetic and nutrition counseling, nurse navigator services and more.